 About Gary Lachman

-I am the author of twelve books on the meeting ground between consciousness, culture, and the western inner tradition:
+I am the author of more than a dozen books on the meeting ground between consciousness, culture, and the western inner tradition:

 Jung The Mystic: The Esoteric Dimensions of Carl Jung’s Life and Teachings (Tarcher/Penguin 2010)

 The Dedalus Book of the 1960s: Turn Off Your Mind (new, revised and expanded 2nd edition Dedalus 2010)

 Into the Interior: Discovering Swedenborg (2nd edition Swedenborg Society 2009)